 From the murky depths of our oceans to our countryside, plastic waste is working its way into every corner of our environment2.
 Today, the many problems plastic pollution causes have gained international recognition which can only be a good thing5.

-As a result, people are coming together to do their bit, mobilising and making changes where they live.
-In doing so showing that whole communities can in fact go plastic-free.
+As a result, people are coming together to do their bit, mobilizing and making changes where they live.
+Doing so shows those whole communities can in fact go plastic-free.